odinuv/web/en/apv/articles/sql-join/index.md

 The join will return only the rows for which the join condition is true.

 ### Cross JOIN
-The join condition corresponds to foreign key `FOREIGN KEY (id_location) REFERENCES location(id_location)` which is defined in the `person` table.
-This sort of makes sure that the result makes sense.
+The join condition corresponds to the foreign key `FOREIGN KEY (id_location) REFERENCES location(id_location)` which is defined in the `person` table.
+This makes sure that the result makes sense.
-In case you want to join tables between where there is no foreign key, or you want to make some more complicated join condition, you can use a **cross join** (also called **cartesian product** or **cross product**):
+In case you want to join tables where there is no foreign key, or you want to make a more complicated join condition, you can use a **cross join** (also called **cartesian product** or **cross product**):

 {% highlight sql %}